Skip to main content

 A sun-blocking catastrophe could lead to a collapse in the global agricultural system.
 García Martínez et al. (2021) assess the potential of acetic acid (vinegar) derived from carbon dioxide via powering microbes with electricity as an alternative (now known as resilient) food.
 Ultimately, vinegar produced this way is not currently recommended as a resilient food because it is significantly more expensive and resource intensive than other resilient foods such as sugar from wood or protein from natural gas.

-Abrupt Sunlight Reduction Scenario (ASRS), Nuclear winter, Cost-effectiveness
+Abrupt Sunlight Reduction Scenario (ASRS), Nuclear winter, Economic analysis, Cost-effectiveness

 Abstract